ajavierfc/mitele/README.md

-This script is idented to play live broadcast content from mitele.es
+This script is coded to play live broadcast content from mitele.es

 Require requests